Preparedness Advice Blog

 About 5 years ago, I wrote an article on homeless shelters developed by an inventor named Paul Elkins.
 His emergency homeless shelters can be built for about $100.00 and will keep you warm and dry.
 Now I had rather forgotten about him until I ran across information on a small camper he has built to tow behind his bike.
 He has been traveling all over the country in it.

-He spends his time building all kinds of inventions many of which could be useful to preppers. …Read More...
+He spends his time building all kinds of inventions many of which could be useful to preppers.
+His inventions are inexpensive to make and he is more than willing to share plans and ideas. …Read More...

 I recently ran across the site of a gentleman by the name of Paul Elkins who builds bikes, shelters and all kinds of strange things.
 Here is a link to a video he made on an improvised homeless shelter.
 He made it out of four, 4 X 8 sheets of coroplastic (also known as coroplast) and cable ties. http://bit.ly/rZ5II4 It looks like a very interesting idea and can be built very cheaply.
 He says for less than $100.
 There are plans on his website.
 Coroplastic is available in many different colors and is often used by sign shops.